 Disability Accommodations at American University

-In addition to the services outlined above, students who request accommodations for a learning disability or ADHD are served by the Academic Support Center.
-Students with physical, medical, psychological, or sensory disabilities work with Disability Support Services.
+In addition to the services outlined above, students who request accommodations for a disability are served by the Academic Support and Access Center.
 Faculty and staff who are requesting accommodations can contact Human Resources to provide documentation of their disability.

-The Academic Support Center is responsible for reviewing documentation of learning disabilities and Attention Deficit Hyperactivity Disorder (ADHD) presented by students who may request accommodations at the university.
-Once a disability has been documented in the ASC, each semester a student may request letters for faculty to verify approved accommodations.
+The Academic Support and Access Center is responsible for reviewing documentation of disabilities presented by students who may request accommodations at the university.
+Once a disability has been documented in the ASAC, each semester a student may request letters for faculty to verify approved accommodations.
 Students are encouraged to meet with their professors during office hours to discuss their needs in relation to a particular course, and to determine with each professor the best arrangement for accommodations.

-Faculty may consult with an ASC counselor at any time if they have questions about arrangements for a student's accommodations.
-The Academic Support Center publications, Working with Students with Learning Disabilities or ADHD and the faculty guide, Using the Online Test Accommodations Request Form, provide further details.
-To consult on testing or note taking arrangements, faculty may contact the testing and note taking coordinators at 202-885-3489 or firstname.lastname@example.org.
+Faculty may consult with an ASAC counselor at any time if they have questions about arrangements for a student's accommodations.
+To consult on testing or note taking arrangements, faculty may contact the testing and note taking coordinators at 202-885-3489 or firstname.lastname@example.org or email@example.com.

 Taking Exams in the Academic Support Center

-Arranging student tests with disability-related accommodations in the Academic Support Center, when faculty cannot make the necessary arrangements, is an important component of our work and we are here to support students and faculty.
-In order to manage this administrative function, we must strictly enforce the following guidelines.To take a test in the ASC:
+Arranging student tests with disability-related accommodations in the Academic Support and Access Center, when faculty cannot make the necessary arrangements, is an important component of our work and we are here to support students and faculty.
+In order to manage this administrative function, we must strictly enforce the following guidelines.To take a test in the ASAC: